ukBaz/ukBaz.github.io/howto/python_gio.md

                                        in STRING property_name,
                                        in VARIANT value);
 ```
-This is the first example where we have had inputs to our methods. `PyOBject`
+This is the first example where we have had inputs to our proxy methods calls.
-has the requirement that there is an extra input parameter.
-This extra
+`PyOBject` has the requirement that there is an extra input parameter which
-parameter goes first and is the signature of the method.
+is the signature of the method.

+Most of the inputs are stings which is straightforward taking a Python `str`
-In the case of the `Set` method we see that one of the parameters is of D-Bus
+but in the case of the `Set` method we see that one of the parameters is of
+D-Bus type `v`.
-type `v`.
-This is `Variant` and we can set this using the `Glib` library.
+This is `Variant` and we can create this using the `Glib` library.

-An example to find all the properties on the Adapter interface and then
+An example to find all the properties on the Adapter interface, then
-turn the adapter off and back on again:
+turn the adapter off, and back on again:

 ```python
 from gi.repository import Gio, GLib